Founded by Cody Johnson and Robin Haines Johnson

 Co-founder of the influential Great Mystery initiative, Robin Johnson is a life-long explorer of mystical phenomena.

-Her metaphysical pursuits began in the early 1970s with the Science of Mind practitioner training, Transcendental Meditation, and yoga with Swami Satchidananda while living at his Santa Cruz ashram.
-Robin expanded her knowledge of other dimensions by studying shamanism with Michael Harner and working with plant medicines.
+Robin’s metaphysical pursuits began in the early 1970s with the Science of Mind practitioner training, Transcendental Meditation, and Integral Yoga with Swami Satchidananda while living at his Santa Cruz ashram.
+Influenced by the work of Michael Harner, founder of the Foundation for Shamanic Studies, Robin expanded her knowledge of other dimensions by working with medicine men and women from the Americas, Polynesia, and Siberia as well as with plant medicines.

-With her late husband Cody, Robin began her career producing concerts featuring top recording artists in California and Hawaii.
-Together they co-founded Great Mystery.
+With her late husband Cody, Robin began her career producing concerts featuring top recording artists in California and Hawaii, before co-founding Great Mystery.

-A practitioner and teacher of the healing arts, Robin facilitates and manages the trainings of powerful spiritual energy healing methods in Mallorca.
+A practitioner and teacher of the healing arts, Robin facilitates and manages the training of powerful spiritual energy healing methods both in Spain and online.

-Robin is also the executive producer of the online radio station Café Cody, featuring evocative chill-out, jazz, and world fusion selections.
+Echoing her prior career in music, Robin is also the executive producer of the online radio station Café Cody, featuring evocative chill-out, jazz, and world fusion.
+After 20 years of live-streaming, Café Cody is now available on Spotify.

 Gary ‘Cody’ Johnson